 However, some companies are “self-insured,” meaning that they pay their workers’ medical bills themselves, rather than paying premiums to an insurance company.

-- In the case of self-insured employers, the employer is also the insurance provider, so it will also send out 1095-B forms
+- In the case of self-insured employers, the employer is also the insurance provider, so it will also send out 1095-B forms.

-- Employers in this situation can send the “B” and “C” forms on a single combined form
+- Employers in this situation can send the “B” and “C” forms on a single combined form.

-Employers have until the end of February to send them to the IRS if filing paper forms, or until the end of March if filing electronically.
+Employers typically have until the end of February to send them to the IRS if filing paper forms, or until the end of March if filing electronically.
 Employers with 250 or more forms must file them electronically.
 Those with fewer than 250 have the option of filing paper forms or filing electronically.